 Stories from Beyond the Grave

-Located on Market Street, St. James Parish serves as a resting place for Samuel Jocelyn Jr., who stormed off on horseback in a fit of rage and was ultimately found lying in a shallow swamp.
-As his friends and family were mourning his supposed death, he appeared to one of his friends, Sandy, and asked that he come dig up his body.
-In disbelief, Sandy waited three days before visiting his friend’s graveside, only to discover Samuel had been buried alive.
-To this day, locals refuse to walk alongside the graveyard alone because it is said in the quietness, you can still hear the muffled cries and scratching noises as Samuel attempts to escape his grave.
-Hear all the chilling details of Samuel’s death on the Ghost Walk of Old Wilmington, as seen on MTV and Discovery Channel.
-Guided by professional storytellers and ghosthunters, this year-round tour takes you on a 90-minute adventure to the city’s most actively haunted homes and burial grounds.
-Professional storytellers and ghost hunters share eerie tales and true ghostly occurrences during this nationally acclaimed, award-winning tour.
+Market Street’s St. James Parish serves as a resting place for Samuel Jocelyn Jr., who stormed off on horseback in a fit of rage and was later found lying in a shallow swamp.
+As his friends and family mourned his supposed death, Samuel appeared to one of his friends, Sandy, and asked that he exhume his body.
+In disbelief, Sandy waited three days before visiting his friend’s gravesite, only to discover Samuel had been buried alive.
+To this day, some locals refuse to walk by the graveyard alone due to rumors that you can still hear the muffled cries and scratching noises as Samuel attempts to escape his grave.
+Ask for all the chilling details of Samuel’s death on the Ghost Walk of Old Wilmington, as seen on MTV and Discovery Channel.
+Guided by professional storytellers and ghosthunters, this year-round tour takes you on a 90-minute journey through the city’s eeriest homes and burial grounds.

-On select evenings each October, Poplar Grove Plantation opens up to ghosthunters to search for the spirits that haunt the manor.
-The Paranormal Investigation Tours uncover the true stories of the deceased family members and why they are trapped in this side of the nether.
+On Friday evenings each October, Poplar Grove Plantation opens up to ghosthunters to search for the spirits that haunt the manor.
+The Paranormal Investigation Tours uncover the true stories of the deceased family members and why they are trapped on this side of the nether.
 Another historic property, the Latimer House Museum, sheds light on darker elements of upper-class life in Victorian Wilmington through In Memoriam: A Victorian Mourning.
 This house tour, held on select evenings in late October, focuses on the era’s death practices, including customary decorations, mourning clothes and burial traditions.
 Tickets for both experiences sell out quickly, so be sure to plan ahead!

 By day, the Cotton Exchange is a unique shopping experience full of art galleries, specialty shops and restaurants.
-By night, the complex’s 19th century brick buildings become full of frights.
-Known for being one of Wilmington’s most paranormal locations, guests are invited to tour the eight interconnected buildings during the Haunted Cotton Exchange Tour.
-Don’t forget to grab your ghost-hunting gadgets to capture all the strange things that are known to happen during this tour.
+By night, the complex’s 19th century brick buildings become full of frights, earning the Cotton Exchange its reputation as one of Wilmington’s most paranormal locations.
+Year-round guests are invited to tour the eight interconnected buildings during Tour Old Wilmington’s Haunted Cotton Exchange Tour.
+Don’t forget to grab your ghost hunting gadgets to capture all the strange things that are known to happen during this tour.

 Fright-Free Family Fun

-Wilmington’s haunted history is sure to scare even the most serious of thrill seekers; luckily, there are several not-so-scary activities everyone can enjoy.
+Wilmington’s haunted history offers frights for serious thrill seekers, as well as several not-so-scary activities everyone can enjoy.
 Break out the matching costumes and listen to the family-friendly ghost stories of downtown Wilmington on a Halloween Ghost Trolley tour from Springbrook Farms in late October.
-Visit Poplar Grove Plantation during Hallo-weekend for Goosebumps in the Grove, a weekend-long festival full of tricks and treats for the whole crew.
-Check out all the hallo-fun happening in Wilmington here.
+Visit Poplar Grove Plantation during Hallo-weekend for Goosebumps in the Grove, a festival full of tricks and treats for the whole crew.
+Check out all the holiday happenings in Wilmington here.

-From haunted houses and bars to spine-chilling cemeteries, ships and forests, there is no shortage of paranormal activity in Wilmington and its nearby beaches.
+From haunted houses and bars to spine-chilling ships and forests, there is no shortage of paranormal activity in Wilmington and its nearby beaches.
 Plan your trip to discover the historical depths and captivating darker tales of this must-see Southern destination.